smallcloudai/web_docs_refact_ai/src/content/docs/features/ai-toolbox.md

 Refact.ai Toolbox is a set of functions that can be used to refactor, analyze, and improve your code.

-The Toolbox can be accessed by pressing `F1`.
+The Toolbox can be accessed by pressing `Alt+T`.
 It will open a modal window associated with a specific line of code or a block of code.

 At the moment, AI Toolbox only works with VS Code.